mapninja/Earthsys144/week00/07_installing_qgis_and_plugins.md

 - Install QGIS on macOS, Windows, or Linux
 - Create a new user profile for course work
 - Install and configure essential QGIS plugins
-- Install Whitebox Workflows for advanced terrain analysis
+- Install Whitebox Tools for advanced terrain analysis
 - Access basemap services through QuickMapServices

 ## Installing QGIS